 Macarons, on the other hand, are a French confection made with almond flour and meringue.
 A macaron consists of two brightly colored meringue cookies sandwiched together with any number of different flavored fillings.
 Macaroons are always coconut.

 Hopefully, you shouldn’t have this issue with our Coconut Macaroon recipe since we add a little flour to ours.
 However, if you find that your Coconut Macaroon Easter Nests are spreading, next time try beating the egg whites separately in a bowl with a whisk until stiff peaks form.
 Fold the egg whites into the coconut mixture carefully, then scoop and bake as directed.

-Another trick is to refrigerate the macaroons for about 30 minutes after you scoop them.
+Another trick is refrigerating the macaroons for about 30 minutes after scooping them.